alfredclwong/parametric-survival/README.md

 ![synth_param](docs/synth_param.png)

 ## Training
-We use *scipy.minimize* to fit the linear parameter model such that the negative log-likelihood across the training data is minimised.
+We maximise the likelihood of the model over the training data by defining loss as negative log-likelihood and minimising.
 Since the dataset is heavily imbalanced, we avoid overfitting by training each class $D = \text{true/false}$ with equal weighting.
-It may be necessary to further up-weight the diagnosed likelihoods due to differences in magnitude - $f(t) \approx 10^{-3} F(c)$.
+It may be necessary to further rebalance the diagnosed likelihoods due to differences in magnitude: $f(t) \approx 10^{-3} F(c)$.

 ## Evaluation
 There are several ways to evaluate model performance.
 The most straightforward is to plot the ROC for survival predictions.
-Since our discrete $D$ variable represents event occurence, i.e. non-survival, we set $D_{true} = D$ and $D_{pred} = 1 - S(c) = F(c;A,\lambda,k)$.
+Since our discrete $D$ variable represents event occurence, i.e. non-survival, we set $D_{true} = D$ and $D_{pred} = 1 - S(c) = F(c;\alpha,\lambda,k)$.

 ![roc](docs/roc.png)

 Alternatively, we can evaluate binary model predictions at fixed time snapshots.
 At each time $t$, each subject has either had an event, not had an event, or is censored.
-We mask out the subjects which were censored with no event and calculate the AUC for the binary classification task, then plot the AUCs over several timestamps (Left: synthetic data, Right: dummy data).
+We mask out the subjects which were censored with no event (as we can't say for sure whether they would have had an event at this later time) and calculate the AUC for the binary classification task, then plot the AUCs over several timestamps (Left: synthetic data, Right: dummy data).

 ![t_auc](docs/synth_tauc.png)
 ![t_auc_dummy](docs/dummy_tauc.png)